go-aah/docs/faq.md

 ### How to adapt to latest aah configuration?

-The best way is to have a look at aah documentation https://docs.aahframework.org
+The best way is to have a look at aah documentation https://docs.aahframework.org on respective configuration docs.

 ### How to try aah edge version?